kubernetes/enhancements/keps/sig-node/5394-psi-node-conditions/README.md

 ## Summary

-This KEP proposes adding support in kubelet to read Pressure Stall Information (PSI) metric pertaining to CPU, Memory and IO resources exposed from cAdvisor and runc.
-This will enable kubelet to report node conditions which will be utilized to prevent scheduling of pods on nodes experiencing significant resource constraints.
+This KEP proposes enabling kubelet to report node conditions which will be utilized to prevent scheduling of pods on nodes experiencing significant resource constraints.

 ## Motivation